agduncan94/phylogenetic_augmentation_paper/README.md

 See `./phylogenetic_augmentations/README.md`

 ## View results
-The results from running the analysis are found in `./output`.
+The results from running the analysis are found in `./output` and `./figures`.